Flatiron School Commits to Increasing Access to Education with $100M in Funding for Income Share Agreements

 Flatiron School is a global school that trains students in 21st century skills like Software Engineering, Data Science, and UX/UI Design.
 Flatiron School's on-campus and online immersive courses have a proven track record of impressive employment outcomes and include dedicated career coaching and employment support.
 Since its founding in 2012, Flatiron School has graduated thousands of students.
 Acquired by WeWork in 2017, Flatiron School’s mission is to empower people to change things—their careers, lives, and the world.

-Disclaimer: The information in this blog is current as of 3 May 2019.
+Disclaimer: The information in this blog is current as of May 3, 2019.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.